Personally, my goal is to breed for tipped Sheltie ears so I eventually

 This is the easiest way to get the ears to tip.
 Many breeders feel it just makes the ear muscles stronger and when the weights are removed the ears will snap up.

+To begin, take some fabric glue and mix with tungsten powder.
+Tungsten is very heavy for the volume and is not toxic like the old lead powder or pellets that used to be used.
 Put a dab of glue on the tip of the ear and stick the tungsten mix (pretty much solid and non sticky in a minute or two) to the tip of the inside of the ear.
 More weight on one edge or the other

 will make them tip sideways or towards the center.
 Add more as needed to get the right dip in the ear.